PrositKD/3np_Backend/README.md

 # 3np_Backend
-3NP Backend (Advanced WebTech Course)
-This project, "3NP Backend," is part of an Advanced Web Technologies course, implemented using TypeScript and Next.js.
-The backend server serves as the core infrastructure for the 3NP application, handling requests, managing data, and facilitating communication with the frontend.
+3NP Backend REST API with PostgreSQL (Advanced WebTech Course) This project, "3NP Backend REST API," is part of an Advanced Web Technologies course, implemented using TypeScript, Next.js, and PostgreSQL.
+The backend server serves as the core infrastructure for the 3NP application, providing a RESTful API to handle requests, manage data, and facilitate communication with the frontend while utilizing PostgreSQL for efficient data storage and retrieval.

 Key Features
-API Endpoints: Implement crucial APIs for various functionalities in the 3NP application, such as user management, data retrieval, and processing.
+RESTful API Endpoints: Implement crucial API endpoints adhering to RESTful principles for various functionalities in the 3NP application, such as user management, data retrieval, and processing.

-Database Integration: Integrate a database system to efficiently store and retrieve data needed for the application.
+Database Integration: Integrate PostgreSQL, a powerful open-source relational database, to efficiently store and retrieve data needed for the application.

 Authentication and Authorization: Implement secure authentication and authorization mechanisms to ensure data privacy and control access to protected routes.